DrBlackRat/VRC-Picture-Loader/Assets/DrBlackRat/Picture Loader/README.txt

 - when you add the Prefab or open the Example Scene Unity prompts you with an install window, install every component
 - after that reload the scene

+Normal Setup:
 - drag the Picture Loader prefab into your world
+- add the Picture Downloader script to the Mesh / Raw Image you want to apply the downloaded picture to
+- set the Material Properties or Raw Images you want the Texture to be applied to
+- provide a direct link to the picture you want to download in the Url field

+Lite Setup:
-- add the Picture Downloader script to the Mesh you want to apply the downloaded picture to
+- add the Lite Picture Downloader script to the Mesh / Raw Image you want to apply the downloaded picture to
 - set the Material Properties or Raw Images you want the Texture to be applied to
 - provide a direct link to the picture you want to download in the Url field